PercyNguyen7/cart253/projects/project2/README.md

 Due to time constraint, I unfortunately do not have the opportunity to create silly illustrations for Proposal Day 2 as in Proposal Day 1 which would have given more characters to the story.

 However, on the good side, I have managed to focus more on the coding aspect of the game and improved my codes comparing to project 1.
-The sound design was also taken into great consideration given the overall aesthetic design of the story is based around jazz music.
-Multiple color palettes and fonts were considered and tested to make up for the lack of illustrations.
+For time measurements, I opted for object movements and if statements over SetTimeout() to give users a visual timer.The sound design was also taken into great consideration given the overall aesthetic design of the story is based around jazz music.
+Multiple color palettes fonts were considered and tested to make up for the lack of illustrations.